braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 | Flow of Events | x | xxxx |
 | Alternate Flow | x | xxxx |

-**FROM RUBRIC: Includes at least 5 detailed use cases, each with comprehensive descriptions and flows.**
+**FROM RUBRIC: Includes at least 5 detailed use cases, each with comprehensive descriptions and flows. /1.0**

 ## 3. Software Design and System Components